wbuczkowski/klipper-tjc/doc/development/control_application/control_application_index.rst

 *******************

 The Display Control Application controls the display.
-It uses the Moonraker to commnicate with Klipper and the serial interface to control the DGUS Display.
+It uses the Moonraker to commnicate with Klipper and the serial interface to control the TJC Display.

 See :ref:`Display Control Application Communication <display-control-application-communication>`